 6. Indulge in a kaiseki tofu lunch at Ume no Hana

 The little restaurant is tucked away in Dazaifu in a traditional Japanese house.
-It is a famous kaiseki restaurant (a style of traditional Japanese cuisine where many small dishes are prepared and served) serving the best tofu dishes.
+It is a famous kaiseki restaurant (a traditional Japanese cuisine style with many small dishes prepared and served) serving the best tofu dishes.

-I ordered the mid-range set menu where it has over ten tofu dishes.
-I didn’t think it was possible to make tofu in so many different ways.
+I ordered the mid-range set menu, which has over ten tofu dishes.
+I didn’t think making tofu in so many ways was possible.